 The build looks stunning as well since it’s packed inside Corsair’s excellent Carbide 275R case with a tempered glass side panel and RGB lights.
 If you put it on a desk, it will attract attention.
-All in all, this is one of the best computers for video editing you can get right now.
+All in all, this is a top choice you can get right now.

-See Related Article: 12 Best Budget Laptops for Video Editing
+See Related Article: Budget Laptops for Video Editing